 The Notes will bear interest at the rate per annum and reoffering yield, as shown on the inside front cover page, commencing from their date of delivery.
-Interest on the Notes will be payable at maturity on April 15, 2020.
+Interest on the Notes will be payable at maturity (as described above).
 Principal of and interest on the Notes will be payable by the Township or a duly designated paying agent at the date of maturity.

-The Bonds are authorized by, and are issued pursuant to, the provisions of the Local Bond Law, N.J.S.A.
-40A:2-1 et seq., as amended and supplemented (the "Local Bond Law"), various bond ordinances duly adopted by the Township Committee on the dates set forth herein and by a resolution duly adopted by the Township Committee as set forth herein.
-The Notes are authorized by, and are issued pursuant to, the provisions of the Local Bond Law, and various bond ordinances duly adopted by the Township Committee as set forth herein.
+The Notes are authorized by, and are issued pursuant to, the provisions of the Local Bond Law, N.J.S.A.
+40A:2-1 et seq., as amended and supplemented (the "Local Bond Law"), and various bond ordinances duly adopted by the Township Committee as set forth herein.

-Proceeds of the Bonds, along with other available funds of the Township, are being issued to: (i) refund, on a current basis, a \$6,896,940.89 aggregate principal portion of the \$9,611,000 notes of the Township, dated January 30, 2019 and maturing August 20, 2019 (the "January Prior Notes"); and (ii) pay the costs associated with the issuance of the Bonds.
+The 2020A Notes, along with other available funds of the Township, are being issued to: (i) refund, on a current basis, a \$4,500,000 aggregate principal portion of the \$7,214,000 notes of the Township, dated August 19, 2019 and maturing April 15, 2020 (the "Prior Notes"); (ii) temporarily finance various improvements in the amount of \$100,000; and (iii) pay the costs associated with the issuance of the 2020A Notes.

-The Notes, along with other available funds of the Township, are being issued to: (i) refund, on a current basis, \$1,500,000 outstanding bond anticipation notes of the Township dated November 20, 2018 and maturing August 20, 2019 (ii) refund, on a current basis, a \$2,714,059.11 portion of the outstanding January Prior Notes; (iii) temporarily finance various improvements in the amount of \$3,000,000; and (iv) pay the costs associated with the issuance of the Notes.
+The 2020B Notes are being issued to: (i) refund, on a current basis, a \$2,714,000 portion of the Prior Notes; (ii) temporarily finance various improvements in the amount of \$500,000; and (iii) pay the costs associated with the issuance of the 2020B Notes.